The Video Intelligence API allows developers to use Google video analysis technology as part of their applications.

 Start Cloud Shell

-While Google Cloud can be operated remotely from your laptop, in this tutorial you will be using Cloud Shell, a command line environment running in the Cloud.
+While Google Cloud can be operated remotely from your laptop, in this codelab you will be using Cloud Shell, a command line environment running in the Cloud.

 Activate Cloud Shell